falcosecurity/falcosidekick/README.md

   #   key: value

 dynatrace:
-  apitoken: "" # Dynatrace API token with the "logs.ingest" scope, more info : https://dt-url.net/8543sda
+  apitoken: "" # Dynatrace API token with the "logs.ingest" scope, more info : https://dt-url.net/8543sda, if not empty, Dynatrace output is enabled
   apiurl: "" # Dynatrace API url, use https://ENVIRONMENTID.live.dynatrace.com/api for Dynatrace SaaS and https://YOURDOMAIN/e/ENVIRONMENTID/api for Dynatrace Managed, more info : https://dt-url.net/ej43qge
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
+  # checkcert: true # check if ssl certificate of the output is valid (default: true)
 ```

 Usage :